 - 1. Upon discovery or witness of a criminal incident, all students will immediately notify a staff member or other adult on campus.
 Adults will immediately notify the front office or an administrator. - 2.
-The administrator or administrator designee will initiate one of the following processes:

-a.
-If there is an existing or imminent threat to the safety of students, call 911 and the district office, then immediately activate an appropriate emergency response procedure like lockdown or secure campus.
+The Principal or designee will initiate one of the following processes: - a.
+If there is an existing or imminent threat to the safety of students, call 911 and the district office, then immediately activate an appropriate emergency response procedure according to the "big four" action responses (Shelter in Place, Run, Hide, Defend, Evacuation, Earthquake). - i.

-i.
 Await the arrival of emergency responders and follow their instructions as they will have incident command during these types of incidents.

-b.
-If there is no longer an immediate threat but a criminal incident (or non-violent criminal incident) has recently occurred while students are on campus then contact the Mountain View Police Department using the non-emergency dispatch number and request assistance with an in-person response.

-i.
-Notify the district office, including maintenance if any facility repair is necessary ii.
-Await the arrival of emergency responders and coordinate a unified command to ensure the safety of students and school personnel, property and the environment.c.
-If the criminal incident occurred while no students were present, such as but not limited to vandalism on the weekend, then notify the Mountain View Police Department using the nonemergency dispatch number to request support.

-i.
-Notify the district office, including maintenance if any facility repair is necessary ii.
+- b.
+If there is no longer an immediate threat but a criminal incident (or non-violent criminal incident) has recently occurred while students are on campus then contact the Mountain View Police Department using the non-emergency dispatch number and request assistance with an inperson response. - i.
+Notify the district office, including maintenance if any facility repair is necessary - ii.
+Await the arrival of emergency responders and coordinate a unified command to ensure the safety of students and school personnel, property and the environment. - c.
+If the criminal incident occurred while no students were present, such as but not limited to vandalism on the weekend, then notify the Mountain View Police Department using the non-emergency dispatch number to request support. - i.
+Notify the district office, including maintenance if any facility repair is necessary - ii.
 Follow the instructions of the dispatch operator or other law enforcement representative.
 This could include filing a criminal report by phone or using an online system.